Have fun moments with a cruise vacation on world’s biggest waters

 We start journey back to Entebbe after a fulfilling Uganda forest birding experience.
 We shall have stopovers birding along the way until we arrive at our destination.
 We will have a brief stopover at the Equator monument for pictures and more souvenirs shopping before retiring to our lodge/hotel later that evening.

-After breakfast at your pace, check out and be transferred to Entebbe international airport to readily catch your flight back home as you say farewell to the pearl of Africa!!
+After breakfast at your pace, check out and be transferred to Entebbe international airport to end your 15 Days Uganda Hardcore Forest Birding Safari and catch your flight back home as you say farewell to the pearl of Africa!!

 What is included?

 What is not included?